Marilyn Waring: Political career

 She also served on the Select committee for Violent Offending, taking a particular interest in the Aroha Trust, formed by Black Power women.
 As a Member of Parliament, she was also the New Zealand Observer at the United Nations Commission on the Status of Women, and chaired the New Zealand Delegation to the OECD Conference on the Role of Women in the Economy in 1978.

+The Raglan electorate was abolished in 1978: her home town of Huntly and Ngaruawahia were now in the Rangiriri electorate and Raglan was in the Waikato electorate.
+Waring moved to the Waipa electorate, one of the safest National seats in the country and including the wealthy rural town of Cambridge and parts of the King Country.

 Waring had come especially to disagree with the National Party policy over the issue of a nuclear-free New Zealand and, on 14 June 1984, she informed the leadership that she would vote independently on nuclear issues, disarmament issues, and rape but would continue to support the Government on confidence.
 Since the National Party had only a one-seat majority, the government would be likely (though not certain) to lose on an issue Muldoon regarded as one of national security.

 That evening Muldoon decided to call a snap election to be held on 14 July (a general election was due at the end of the year).
 The election was a disaster for the National Party.
 Waring told Muldoon's biographer that she had deliberately sought to provoke Muldoon into this action.
 The nuclear-free New Zealand legislation was subsequently enacted by the new Labour government.
 In her autobiography, The Political Years, she described laughing as Muldoon berated her in a parliamentary office, and recounted eating an apple to taunt him as Muldoon drank and grew enraged.

-Jim Traue of the Alexander Turnbull Library asked if they could archive her papers; they did not normally archive MP’s papers (only Ministers) "but her collection would be different"; there were close to 400 cartons.
+Jim Traue of the Alexander Turnbull Library asked if they could archive her papers; they did not normally archive MP's papers (only Ministers) "but her collection would be different"; there were close to 400 cartons.